-I have some many wonderful products and places that I go for my crafting supplies or other things, so it is my pleasure to lay them all out here for you in my recommendations page.
-Right now I have just the tools I use for my website, but I will be updating this from time to time with some great websites that I think will add value to you as my reader.
+I have some many excellent products and places that I go for my crafting supplies or other things, so it is my pleasure to lay them all out here for you in my recommendations page.
+Right now, I have just the tools I use for my website, but I will be updating this from time to time with some great sites that I think will add value to you as my reader.

 Tools For My Website/Marketing

 SiteGround (Affiliate Link)– I wholeheartedly recommend SiteGround.
 It is where my blog lives, and I have yet to encounter any major issue (knock on wood).

 MailerLite – I use MailerLite for my email services.
 They are free up to 1,000 subscribers and have an extremely user-friendly interface.

 Tailwind (Affiliate Link)– Pinterest is a massive part of my social media networking.
 Tailwind helps me schedule posts throughout the month so that I stay consistent.
 They also offer Tribes and scheduling to Instagram as well!

 AppSumo (Affiliate Link) – AppSumo has a plethora of many deals on various tools that can help you with everything from content AI to mailing list maintenance.
 They often have special sales and promotions throughout the year.

 Some of the best learning you can get is online these days.
 These are some of the best courses I have taken and have offered me the best bang for my buck!

 Simple Pin Courses – Kate Ahl teaches numerous strategies that you need to know as a blogger.
 I have taken both her Simple Pin Master Course and How to Master Tailwind.
 If you want to blog, you need to know how to use Pinterest.
 Be sure to join her facebook community as well for ongoing support and help.